How Motherhood Made Me Better

 Motherhood has pushed me out of my comfort zone constantly.
 It started in pregnancy with both my boys.
 There was so much discomfort, physically obviously.
 But then there was a coming into my own skin process that happened.
 At first I felt like a stranger in my own body.
 And then I learned to be more accepting.
 To see myself through my children’s eyes.
 Motherhood has taught me greater acceptance of myself and of others.

 I see more than stretch marks and dark circles under my eyes now.
-More than the toll almost 4 years of sleep deprivation has taken on me.
+More than the toll almost four years of sleep deprivation has taken on me.
 I see strength and I see beauty.
 I see a body that grew and birthed two children and continues to comfort, care, and nourish them daily.

 When I view the world as a mother I see how it will affect my children and how they will affect it.
 I see all the problems that need to be fixed and I see how the answer and the future - is them.
 And that how I choose to raise them will change everything or nothing.

 I’ve fought battles as a mother I don't think I could have fought without having had my children.
 The betrayal of a childhood best friend.
 Cancer and surgery.
 I fought battles before but then I had fought only for myself.
 Now I fight for my children too.
 So they can see what God and Love can do.